 100% Free – No download or registration required – Smooth fluid and advanced animations – Many beautiful card sets, card backs and backgrounds to choose from – Automatic card flipping – Deal animation and winning animation – Double click to auto move cards – Unlimited undo and redo options – Statistics tracking – Hint function will suggest a move if you need help – Save game progress – and much more…

-There are a number of Klondike Solitaire games available on the internet that you can play in your browser; but, it is hard to find one that is ad free, until now.
+of Klondike Solitaire games available on the internet that you can play in your browser; but, it is hard to find one that is ad free, until now.
 You need to check out, Solitaire Online.

 Solitaire Online is one of the nicest looking Solitaire games I’ve come across that can be played full screen in your browser without any ads glaring nearby.